raianasancho/raianasancho/README.md

 # Welcome!

-## I'm Raiana Ladeira!

-:computer: I'm Front-End Developer!

-:house_with_garden: I’m from Brazil.
+Hi!
+I'm Raiana, a Full Stack Developer from Brazil!
+I'm a very curious person and love studying and learning new things.
+Currently I am the Co-Owner of [Code Fusion](http://codefusion.com.br/) alongside [Bruna Martins](https://github.com/BrunaMartins1993) and am also a part of Slang's team.

-:books: I’m currently learning React.js, Next.js and updating my knowledge of Angular.js,Ionic and Wordpress.
+:books: I’m currently studying React.js, React Native, Next.js and updating my knowledge of Angular.js, Ionic, Node.js, Docker and Wordpress.
 I'm also specializing myself as a UX/UI designer and UX Researcher.

 ## Where to find me